Brightcove Native Player for iOS Reference

 // To use the BCOVPlaybackSession's AVPlayerLayer

-The default value of kBCOVAVPlayerViewControllerCompatibilityKey is @NO, which means that a BCOVPlaybackController created without this dictionary property explicitly set will use the BCOVPlaybackSession’s AVPlayerLayer by default.
+The default value of kBCOVAVPlayerViewControllerCompatibilityKey is false, which means that a BCOVPlaybackController created without this dictionary property explicitly set will use the BCOVPlaybackSession’s AVPlayerLayer by default.

 Advertising